lljchem8/Linux-Server-Configuration/README.md

 ## Change the SSH port from 22 to 2200

 - Changing port from 22 to 2200 in file `/etc/ssh/sshd_config`

+* Changing `PermitRootLogin no`, to disable root login remotely

 - Reload SSH using `sudo service ssh restart`

 Note: for aws LightSail, in lightsail management consol, add a port for custom application <br />